jdonaldson/golgi/Readme.md

 ```

 The presence of the `@bar` metadata tells Golgi to apply the corresponding
 middleware to this route.

-Any unknown metadata that is a valid field name will
+Any unknown simple metadata that is not handled by the MetaGolgi instance will
-throw an error.
+throw a compile error, ensuring that your middleware behavior is completely
+understood by the compiler.

 Using MetaGolgi for middleware lets you flexibly define complex shared
 behaviors, while adhering to the same request and return types as defined by